Clinical genetics and genetic counseling

 Lauren Facchini provides counseling for a variety of hereditary cancer syndromes.
 She has a special interest in genitourinary malignancies and focuses on helping patients understand how genetic test results can impact their personal and family’s risk for disease.
 She is certified by the American Board of Genetic Counseling and licensed by the Washington State Department of Health.

 Cynthia Handford has been a genetic counselor since 2007 and has worked in both clinical and laboratory settings.
 She has a special interest in hereditary cancer and enjoys helping patients and their families use genetic information to be proactive with their health.
-Cynthia is certified by the American Board of Genetic Counseling as well as the Canadian Association of Genetic Counsellors and licensed by the Washington State Department of Health.
+Cynthia is certified by the American Board of Genetic Counseling as well as the Canadian Association of Genetic Counselors and licensed by the Washington State Department of Health.

 Everett Lally provides counseling for a variety of hereditary cancer syndromes.
 He has a special interest in cancer genetics with a focus on gastrointestinal diseases and prostate cancer.
 He is certified by the American Board of Genetic Counseling and licensed by the Washington State Department of Health.